GuyARoss/orbit/readme.md

         // renders a single page & passes props into the component c.RenderPage(orbitgen.HelloWorldComponent, props)

-        // can also use c.RenderPages(...) to make build a micro-frontend })
+        // can also use c.RenderPages(...) to build a micro-frontend })

     http.ListenAndServe(":3030", orb.Serve())